HughP01/MscAI_EEAI_CA1/README.md

 # Usage
-The architecture can be extended to other models beyond RandomForest or alternate data sets as long as they are of the appropiate format.
+The architecture can be extended to other models beyond RandomForest or alternate data sets as long as they are of the appropriate format.